jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 {% featuredLink '//codepen.io/jeremenichelli/pen/QwLWzLZ?editors=0100' %}

-By default, our `--flag` variable has `initial` as value, so `--show-box` resolves to `block`.
-When the viewport shrinks the media query interchange the two flags values and the second one gets computed.
+All the double flag management might look like over-engineering just to modify a property, but notice how display is only declared just once.

-It looks like over-engineering, but the pattern enables transpiling for `light-dark`.
+This is the pattern that enables transpiling for `light-dark`.

+### The final result

+What you saw is what **Lightning CSS** actually does.

-**Lightning CSS** adds two flags, one for light color scheme and another one for dark, flips their values under the `prefers-color-scheme` media query and transforms the syntax of each function.
+It sets two global flags, one for light color scheme and another one for dark, flips their values under the `prefers-color-scheme` media query and transforms each `light-dark` occurrence to a set of flagged variables.

 So your code goes from this.